 The Circle of Thanks by Joseph Bruchac.
-I was certain I had shared this poetry book on a previous list, but I hadn’t so now’s your chance!
-Pick it up at your library, or add these 14 poems to your home collection.
 Each poem is a ode of gratitude for an element in the natural world.
-“Rain Song,” “Song to the Dancing Stars,” and “Healing Song of the Wind” are among the selections.
-Bruchac identifies the Native American culture from which each poem comes and the illustrations depict the corresponding landscape and people at work or in celebration.
+"Rain Song," "Song to the Dancing Stars," and "Healing Song of the Wind" are among the selections.
+Bruchac (Abenaki) identifies the Native American origin of each poem and the illustrations depict the corresponding landscape and people at work or in celebration.

 November Chapter Books

 A Boy Called Bat (series) by Elana K. Arnold.
 Third grader, Bixby Alexander Tam, goes by the nickname Bat and exhibits behaviors that might place him on the spectrum.
-He flaps his hands and avoids eye contact, but the author never labels Bat “autistic.”
-She simply allows us to see Bat, and all his friends, as unique individuals.
-Bat’s mom is a veterinarian and one day she brings home baby skunk.
+He flaps his hands and avoids eye contact, but the author never explicitly labels Bat "autistic."
+Bat's mom is a veterinarian and one day she brings home baby skunk.
 Bat wants to take care of it and must prove to his mom that he knows what he is doing.
 Full of wonderful characters and lots of interesting information about skunks, this is an absolutely delightful story.
 It makes a nice read aloud for ages 6 and up or a great independent read for ages 7-10.

 Wishtree by Katherine Applegate.
 Red, the 200-plus year old tree, narrates this tale.
 From her perspective we learn about a celebration in May in which the town inhabitants come to tie their wishes to the tree.
 We learn about the animals who take shelter in Red, the past neighbors who have found solace in Red, and we see Samar, a lonely girl who comes to spend time at the tree.
 When a boy hangs messages of hate about Samar on the tree, Red begins to communicate with the animals to intervene and bring hope back to the community.
 Wonderful.
 Read aloud to ages 7 and up, independent read for ages 8 and up.